spatialos/UnrealGDKTestGyms/USER_MANUAL.md

   * Dynamic component are correctly added to and removed from a replicated Actor (with load-balancing enabled).
 * Contains:
   * A character with a PlayerController with key bindings for adding and removing a component.
-* To setup the gym:
-  * Configure the settings to launch 4 workers (see the load balancing notes above).
 * To test the gym:
     * Move the character until the inspector shows that the EntityACL and other server simulated components are on different workers
     * Press "R" to add the TestDynamicComponent to the character.